SequentialEntropy/Exeter-Check-In/README.md

 Run the script at the time of your event.
 The script will determine which event is scheduled and complete the check-in process automatically.

-1. Open a new tab in your browser.
+1. Open a new tab in your terminal.
 1. Navigate to the project directory:
    ```bash
    cd path/to/Exeter-Check-In